yhdgms1/novely/docs/guide/state.md

 ## State bound to context

 As previously mentioned, there is the `engine.state` function.
 However, this function works with the main context, regardless of which context the game is currently running in.
 That's why we provide you with a `state` function that is bound to the context in certain actions.
+Some actiong will provide state itself, without ability to mutate it.

 ```ts
 // You will learn about story and actions later